 For students to gain independence in managing their own lives the Ed Support program incorporates specific lessons for cooking and daily living skills including household chores, with a focus on occupational health/safety.

-Also available are facilities such as kitchens, gardens, beds and laundry resources to promote skills used in everyday life.
+Facilities such as kitchens, gardens and laundry resources are available to promote skills used in everyday life.

 Students who require additional support in literacy and numeracy are enrolled in Direct Instruction (DI) classes for Mathematics, Science, Humanities and Social Sciences (HASS) and English.

 The aim of the program is to fill gaps in learning and allow students acquisition of concepts at an individual pace.
 DI classes are organised in small groups to make sure students will achieve enough progress to move into mainstream classes.
 The content of the program is based on explicit teaching and mastery learning, allowing gradual and consistent progress and mastery of new skills.